antonvw/wex/src/syntax/README.md

 This library contains lexers classes and functions for wex.
 It uses the core and factory wex libraries, and it augments the wxScintilla library.

-The ADA lexer is added during cmake configuring, the RFW is added when the wxWidgets patch is applied (it is included in LexBsh.cpp).
+The RFW is included in LexBash.cxx, and is compiled using c++11 standard.